-The Norther offshore wind farm is a 370MW project to be built approximately 23km off the Belgian coast, alongside the border with the Netherlands.
-Situated within the Exclusive Economic Zone of Belgium, Norther is expected to be the biggest offshore wind farm in Belgium, when completed.
+The Norther offshore wind farm is a 370MW project approximately 23km off the Belgian coast, alongside the border with the Netherlands.
+Situated within the Exclusive Economic Zone of Belgium, Norther is expected to be the biggest offshore wind farm in Belgium when completed.

-Renewable energy producer and Nethys subsidiary Elicio holds a 50% stake in the project, while Netherlands-based Eneco and Diamond Generating Europe, a UK-based subsidiary of Mitsubishi Corporation, each hold a 25% stake.
+Nethys subsidiary Elicio, a renewable energy producer, holds a 50% stake in the project, while Netherlands-based Eneco and Diamond Generating Europe, a UK-based subsidiary of Mitsubishi Corporation, each hold a 25% stake.

 Offshore construction works on the project are expected to start in mid-2018, while operations are expected to begin in 2019.

-The wind farm is expected to generate 1,394GWh a year of renewable energy, on an average, that will be sufficient to supply for approximately 400,000 households.
-Its development is expected to require a £1.2bn ($1.3bn) investment, and will create 1,400 full-time equivalent (FTE) direct jobs and an additional 1,400 FTE indirect jobs.
+The wind farm is expected to generate an average of 1,394GWh a year of renewable energy, which will be sufficient to supply approximately 400,000 households.
+The development is expected to require a £1.2bn ($1.3bn) investment and create 1,400 full-time equivalent (FTE) direct jobs as well as an additional 1,400 FTE indirect jobs.

-The Norther offshore wind farm will be spread over 44km² in water depth between 16m and 33m.
+The Norther offshore wind farm will be spread over 44km² in water depths between 16m and 33m.

-The 33kV electrical energy generated by the turbine generators will be transported to an offshore high-voltage station (OHVS) to be built south-west of the geographical centre of the wind farm.
-The electrical energy will be converted into 220kV for export to the grid via a single export cable.
+The 33kV electrical energy generated by the turbine generators will be transported to an offshore high-voltage station (OHVS) that will be built south-west of the geographical centre of the wind farm.
+The electrical energy will be converted into 220kV for export to the grid along a single export cable.

-The stepped-up electricity will be transported to the Beach Pit through a single 26km-long, 220kV AC submarine export cable, and further to the grid through an onshore cable.
+The stepped-up electricity will be transported to the Beach Pit through a single 26km-long, 220kV AC submarine export cable.
+It will then be transported further through an onshore cable to the grid.

 ENGIE Electrabel and Eneco will market the electricity produced by the wind farm.